Rchaeopteryx/Rchaeopteryx.github.io/content/ressources.md

 # Software

 - Programming with R
-  - [R](https://www.r-project.org/) is a free software environment for statistical computing and graphics
+  - the [R language](https://www.r-project.org/) is a free software environment for statistical computing and graphics
-  - [RStudio](https://rstudio.com/) is a free and open source IDE for R
+  - [RStudio](https://rstudio.com/) is a free and open source IDE for the R language
 - GIS (Geographic Information Systems)
   - [QGIS](https://qgis.org/) is a free and open source GIS